BIGJ42/Polaris/README.md

 Get your API key here: [Google AI Suite](https://makersuite.google.com/app/apikey)

-This is my own fork of Zodiac.
+This is my own fork of Zodiac by faetalize.